WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - None

-### What does Update Blocker or Ad-Blocker mean?
+### What does the code mean in the Config Profiles?

-Update Blocker: Blocks Apple OTA Updates
+UB: Blocks Apple OTA Updates

-Ad-Blocker: Blocks Ads and Trackers
+AB: Blocks Ads and Trackers

-Don't use VPNs while installing unless you've set it up using the VPN Setup Guide
+Don't use VPNs while installing unless you've set it up using the VPN Setup Guide.

 ## Installation Guide